 |Bikini top||Water-repelling fabrics||Mostly strings tied at the back||Typically has a free size|

 What Types of Bras Do Not Work as Bikini Tops?

-Now that we know that bras can work in place of bikini tops, there are still a few points to consider.
+Now that I know that bras can work in place of bikini tops, there are still a few points to consider.
 This is because not every bra can be passed off as a bikini top.
 Thus, avoid wearing bras with the following characteristics:

 - Lace bras are very difficult to pass of as bikini tops as lace detailing is immediately associated with lingerie.